cobeylab/v_gene_selection/README.md

 2.5. `Rscript precompute_gene_and_mutation_frequencies.R unique_seqs FALSE TRUE`: sensitivity analysis for collapsing novel alleles.

 Because of bootstrapping and replicated randomizations, `precompute_gene_and_mutation_frequencies.R` takes several hours to run.
 It could be modified to run the randomizations in parallel, but we did not find it necessary because it only needs to be run once for each case (main analysis or sensitivity analysis).
-Each run of `precompute_gene_and_mutation_frequencies.R` produces an `.RData` object that to be used by downstream scripts.
+Each run of `precompute_gene_and_mutation_frequencies.R` produces an `.RData` object to be used by downstream scripts.

 ## 3. Empirical analyses
 Different scripts execute different parts of the analysis, exporting plots as `.RData` objects to be subsequently combined by `make_MS_figures.R`.
 By default, figures are exported to `figures/all_seqs_freqs/`.
 Figures specificic to sensitivity analyses are exported to the other directories in `figures` (see below).